awwad/uptane/README.md

 >>> dp.update_cycle()
 ```

-Now, when the Primary runs dp.update_cycle(), it'll display the Defended banner and play a sound clip, as it's
+Now, when the Primary runs dp.update_cycle(), it'll display the DEFENDED banner and play a sound clip, as it's
 able to discard the manipulated file without even sending it to the Secondary.

 If you want to resume toying with the repositories, you can run a script to put the repository back in a